azurenoops/terraform-azurerm-overlays-management-hub/README.md

 More details are available in the [CONTRIBUTING.md](./CONTRIBUTING.md#pull-request-process) file.

-## Management Hub Architecture
+## Management Hub Overlay Architecture

 The following reference architecture shows how to implement a SCCA compliant hub-spoke topology in Azure.
-The Management hub is a virtual network in Azure that acts as a central point of connectivity to an optional on-premises network.
-The spokes are virtual networks that peer with the Management hub and can be used to isolate workloads.
+The Management Hub Overlay is a virtual network in Azure that acts as a central point of connectivity to an optional on-premises network.
+The spokes are virtual networks that peer with the Management Hub Overlay and can be used to isolate workloads.
 Traffic flows between the on-premises datacenter and the hub can be achieved through an ExpressRoute or VPN gateway connection.

 AzureFirewallSubnet and GatewaySubnet will not contain any UDR (User Defined Route) or NSG/Rules (Network Security Group).
 Management and DMZ subnets will route all outgoing traffic through firewall instance.